moilolon/portfolio/cline-guide.md

    touch .clinerules
    ```

-5. Add the tech stack and project structure rules (template below)
+5. Add the memory bank custom instructions to the file (template below)

 6. Initialize the memory bank by telling Cline: